 Mammogram

-A mammogram is an X-ray of your breast that can detect lumps and abnormalities.
+A mammogram is a low-dose X-ray of your breast that can pick up lumps and other changes, sometimes before you can feel them.

-Breast cysts often appear as smooth, round areas, but a mammogram cannot always tell if a lump is fluid-filled or solid.
-An ultrasound is usually needed for confirmation.
+If you have fibrocystic breast changes, your lumps often appear as smooth, round areas on the scan.
+A mammogram cannot always tell whether a lump is fluid-filled or solid, so an ultrasound is usually used alongside it.

-Cancerous lumps may look irregular or star-shaped and can sometimes show tiny calcium spots called 'microcalcifications'.
+Cancerous lumps may look irregular or have an irregular, star-like shape (sometimes described as 'spiculated') and can sometimes show tiny specks of calcium (called 'microcalcifications', which can sometimes indicate abnormal cell activity).

 Ultrasound

-An ultrasound uses sound waves to create images of the breast and is often used to check a lump more closely.
+A breast ultrasound uses sound waves to create images of your breast and is a comfortable, radiation-free way to look at a lump more closely.

 It is especially helpful for telling whether a lump is fluid-filled (a cyst) or solid.
-Cysts usually appear smooth, round, and dark on ultrasound, while solid lumps may look irregular with less defined edges.
+Cysts linked to fibrocystic breast changes usually appear smooth, round, and dark on ultrasound.
+Solid lumps vary.

-Because it shows the inside structure of a lump more clearly, ultrasound is often used together with a mammogram to help doctors make a more accurate diagnosis.
+Because it shows the inside of a lump in more detail, ultrasound is often used together with a mammogram for a clearer overall picture.

 Biopsy

-If imaging suggests a lump could be cancerous, a breast biopsy is done to remove a small sample of tissue for testing.
-This is the only way to confirm whether cancer is present.
+If imaging suggests further investigation is needed, your doctor will carry out a breast biopsy to remove a small sample of tissue for testing.
+It is the only way to know for certain whether a lump is cancerous.

+Although the idea of a biopsy can feel daunting, it is usually a quick procedure done under local anaesthetic.
 Results will show whether the lump is non-cancerous or cancerous.
-If cancer is found, the biopsy also identifies the type of cancer, which helps doctors decide on the most appropriate treatment.
+If cancer is found, the biopsy also reveals the type, which helps your doctor plan the most appropriate care.

 Our breast health specialist